seanhatton/repronim.org/content/resources/tools/datalad/_index.md

 *Distributed data versioning and management software.*

-DataLad is a command-line tool for data management and sharing.
+DataLad is a command line tool for data management and sharing.
 DataLad can download existing DataLad-prepared datasets and can assist in sharing your own data.
-DataLad uses git and git-annex to affort scalable and modular data versioning and management.
+DataLad can track changes to data and supports data versioning.

 ### Citation information